SEX OFFENDER REGISTRY

 Speak With A Criminal Defense Lawyer

 Sex offender registries and notification are important for community protection from violent predators.
 However, in the drive for safety, some lesser offenses may be included and this can be devastating to a sex offender.
-If you are facing sexual assault charges in Colorado you need the experienced and aggressive defense that an attorney at O'Malley and Sawyer, LLC, will provide.
+If you are facing sexual assault charges in Colorado you need the experienced and aggressive defense that an attorney at Sawyer Legal Group, LLC, will provide.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.